Hypereosinophilic syndrome care at Mayo Clinic

 Your Mayo Clinic care team

-HES can affect many parts of your body.
-Mayo Clinic's HES care team includes specialists in allergic diseases, skin diseases (dermatology), digestive disorders (gastroenterology), brain and nervous system disorders (neurology), metabolism disorders (endocrinology), blood disorders (hematology) and laboratory medicine (pathology).
+Hypereosinophilic syndrome (HES) can affect many parts of your body.
+Mayo Clinic's HES care team includes specialists in allergic diseases, skin diseases (dermatology), digestive disorders (gastroenterology), brain and nervous system disorders (neurology), blood disorders (hematology), and laboratory medicine (pathology).

 Having all of this subspecialized expertise in a single place, focused on you, means that you're not just getting one opinion — care is discussed among the team, appointments are scheduled in coordination, and highly specialized HES experts are all working together to determine what's best for you.